boarding-and-coding/simple_calculator/readme.md

 Enable the Cloud Build API and the Cloud Run API

+Finally, go to "Cloud Build" > "Settings" here you will see the service account used to run builds.
+Change the Cloud Run Admin role to "Enabled".

 ### 2. Creating a Cloud Build Trigger for Google Cloud Run

 Open Cloud Build: